ClickHouse/ClickHouse/docs/en/query_language/create.md

 User host is a host from which a connection to ClickHouse server could be established.
 Host can be specified in the `HOST` section of query by the following ways:

-- `HOST IP 'IP_ADDRESS_OR_SUBNETWORK'` — User can connect to ClickHouse server only from the specified IP address or a [subnetwork](https://en.wikipedia.org/wiki/Subnetwork).
-For example, `HOST IP '192.168.0.0/16'`.
+- `HOST IP 'ip_address_or_subnetwork'` — User can connect to ClickHouse server only from the specified IP address or a [subnetwork](https://en.wikipedia.org/wiki/Subnetwork).
+Examples: `HOST IP '192.168.0.0/16'`, `HOST IP '2001:DB8::/32'`.
-- `HOST ANY` — No limits.
+- `HOST ANY` — User can connect from any location.
 - `HOST LOCAL` — User can connect only locally.
-- `HOST NAME 'FQDN'` —  The user host can be specified as FQDN.
+- `HOST NAME 'FQDN'` — User host can be specified as FQDN.
 For example, `HOST NAME 'mysite.com'`.
 - `HOST NAME REGEXP 'regexp'` — You can use [pcre](http://www.pcre.org/) regular expressions when specifying user hosts.
 For example, `HOST NAME REGEXP '.*\.mysite\.com'`.
 - `HOST LIKE 'te.mp.la.te'` — Allows you use the [LIKE](functions/string_search_functions.md#function-like) operator to filter the user hosts.
 For example, `HOST LIKE '%'` is equivalent to `HOST ANY`, or `HOST LIKE '192.168.%.%'` is equivalent to `HOST IP '192.168.0.0/16'`.